-B. FRANCIS CLARK is an entrepreneur, real estate agent, and very proud father.
+B. FRANCIS CLARK is an entrepreneur, tech enthusiast, and very proud father.
 Bernard graduated from Berkeley and UCLA and remains a lifelong student of Pan-African history and culture.
 His extensive professional experience includes work with HBO, Warner Brothers, the Academy of Motion Picture Arts and Sciences, National Public Radio, Don Buchwald and Associates, Executive Service Corps, and the National Association of Television Program Executives.
 Bernard was Editor-in-Chief of Save the Date Magazine, Senior Creative for APPLE, and Program Director for the original, historic BLACKS IN TECHNOLOGY Conference.

 THE PAN-AFRICAN FOOD FESTIVAL

 As a result of both immigration and the trans-Atlantic slave trade, people of African descent reside all over the world.
 Not surprisingly, the culinary contributions and experiences of the global Pan-African community are varied, multi-twined, and complex.
 This new, annual, and international festival will celebrate the tastes, flavors, dishes, and traditions that have emerged from this cultural maelstrom.
 This is how we recollect.